MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 [![App consent grant investigation workflow](./media/incident-response-playbook-app-consent/Appconsent_flow.png)](https://raw.githubusercontent.com/MicrosoftDocs/security/main/compass/media/incident-response-playbook-app-consent/Appconsent_flow.png)

-incident-response-playbook-phishing/PI_flow.png

 ## Checklist

 Use this checklist to perform application consent grant validation.

 - **Requirements**

 Make sure you have access to the tenant as a Global Admin.
 This is a cloud-only account and is not part of your on-premises environment.

 - **Indicators of compromise (IoC)**

-    Check the following indicators of compromise (IoC)
+  Check the following indicators of compromise (IoC):

   - When did you notice the incident?
   - Date range of the incident (how far left is the goal post?)
   - Number of compromised accounts
   - Name(s) of compromised accounts
   - Roles of the compromised account(s)
-  - Highly privileged, standard user or a combination
+  - Are the compromised accounts highly privileged, a standard user, or a combination
+-
 - **Roles**

   You must be assigned with these roles:

   - Global administrator rights on the tenant to execute the script
   - Local Administrator role on the computer from which will run the script